cobbler/cobbler/docs/cobbler-conf.rst

 cache_enabled
 ========================
 If cache_enabled is 1, a cache will keep converted records in memory to make checking them faster.
 This helps with use cases like writing out large numbers of records.
-There is a known issue with cache and remote XMLRPC API calls.
+There is a known issue with cache and remote XML-RPC API calls.
 If you will use Cobbler with config management or infrastructure-as-code tools such as Terraform, it is recommended to disable by setting to 0.